Strasbourg Opera House

-The Strasbourg Opera House (Opéra de Strasbourg), located on Place Broglie on the Grande Île in the city center of Strasbourg, in the French department of the Bas-Rhin, is the main seat and mother house of the opera company Opéra national du Rhin.
-It has been classified as a Monument historique since 1921.
+The Strasbourg Opera House (Opéra de Strasbourg), located on the Place Broglie on the Grande Île in the city center of Strasbourg, in the French department of the Bas-Rhin, is the main seat and mother house of the opera company Opéra national du Rhin.
+It has been classified as a monument historique since 1921.

 History

-After a fire in 1800 that destroyed a previous opera house, also located on Place Broglie, the Strasbourg municipality set up plans for a new one in 1804.
+After a fire in 1800 that destroyed a previous opera house, also located on the Place Broglie, the Strasbourg municipality set up plans for a new one in 1804.
 As the Napoleonic Empire came and went, the plans for the théâtre municipal were altered several times, until the building, designed in the Neoclassical style by architect Jean-Nicolas Villot (1782–1857) finally opened to great acclaim in 1821.
 The monumental façade is adorned by sandstone statues of six muses by Landolin Ohmacht (three muses were left out: Clio, Thalia and Urania), each statue corresponding to a column below.